-Drake faculty may request materials be placed on reserve at the Law Library by contacting Mary Anne Sulentic (ext.
-4961, email@example.com).
+Drake faculty may request materials be placed on reserve at the Law Library by sending requests to email@example.com.
 Please identify the class for which the material is being placed on reserve and the number of copies needed.
-Please provide either the complete citation or a clean, clear copy, including the title page or other clear indication of source, that Mary Anne can reproduce.
+Please provide either the complete citation or a clean, clear copy, including the title page or other clear indication of source.
 If you prefer, citations can be provided in the form of a marked syllabus, as long as the source is clearly identified.
 We can also move books from other parts of our collection into reserve, upon request.
 Materials will be placed on reserve only for the current semester; if you would like materials placed on reserve for a longer period, please include that information in your request.

 If you would like an item used in previous semesters taken from the library's reserve archives and placed on active reserve, please let Mary Anne know which article you want removed, the class it was used for, and the class it will be used for this semester.
 Note: library staff members will NOT provide archived reserve items to students without a specific request from a faculty member to place these back on reserve.

 Giving us advance notice of items you’d like placed on reserve enables us to have them ready for students when they ask for them.

 • We cannot accept material from other libraries or video outlets to process for reserves.
 Law faculty may place Cowles items on reserve at Cowles.